View More Wooden Greenhouse Images

 - A stable base enhances longevity and prevents warping.

-- Hinged or sliding windows help control airflow.
+- Hinged windows help control airflow.

 - Add internal shelves and staging to maximise vertical growing space.